 A Sacramento County tree permit is required to remove or prune any public tree and certain private trees.
 Public trees are those that occur on any County owned land (parks, building grounds, etc.) and/or within right-of-way areas.

-Removing or pruning trees on privately owned land also requires a tree permit in accordance with Zoning Code Regulations (Chapter 5.2.4 Landscape Standards) and the County Code (Tree Preservation and Protection Ordinance).
-See the Tree Permits: Useful Information page to learn more.
+Removing or pruning trees on privately owned land also requires a tree permit in accordance with Zoning Code Regulations (see Chapter 5.2.4 Landscape Standards of the Zoning Code) and the County Code (Tree Preservation and Protection Ordinance).

 When is a Tree Permit Needed?